lotusatease/ifosslawbook/src/50-Spain.markdown

 not clearly identifiable, e.g. when two authors write a text together.
-But it is not necessarily the case: under Spanish law there may be co-authorship even when the several components are distinguishable, but brought together in a single work in which all the authors are involved
+But it is not necessarily the case: under Spanish law there may be co-authorship even when the several components are distinguishable, but
---- what one may call “horizontal” collaboration[^spain_34].
+## brought together in a single work in which all the authors are involved

 As we have seen above, in the case of collaborative works, the authors are free to regulate the exercise of the copyrights by agreement.